ietf-gitwg/using-github/draft-ietf-git-using-github.md

-While a document editor can still use GitHub independently for documents that they edit, even if the working group does not expressly choose to use GitHub, any such public repository MUST follow the guidelines in {{note-well}}.
+While a document editor can still use GitHub independently for documents that they edit, even if the working group does not expressly choose to use GitHub, any such public repository MUST follow the guidelines in BCPs 78 and 79 ({{!COPYRIGHT=RFC5378}}, {{!IPR=RFC8179}}).
 This recognizes that editors have traditionally chosen their own methods for managing the documents they edit but preserves the need for transparent contributions with awareness of IPR considerations.

 ## What to Use GitHub For {#usage}